 In 2015, Dr Brookes served as the Marie Curie and RCGP National Clinical Support Fellow for end of life care.
 Together with the RCGP, he developed an end of life toolkit, which contains resources for patients and those close to them, clinicians and commissioners.
 The palliative and end of life care toolkit provides a collection of tools, knowledge and current guidance to support patients nearing the end of life to live well until they die.
 We have also contributed to North Yorkshire County Council's Joint Strategic Needs Assessment for end of life care across the region.

 The practice holds meetings every 4-6 weeks to discuss the care of patients in the last few months of life, whether this is through cancer, long term conditions such as COPD or frailty.
-The meetings are attended by the District Nursing team, Specialist Macmillan Nurses, our Community Matron and practice staff.
+The meetings are attended by the District Nursing team, Specialist Macmillan Nurses, Community rehab team, mental health specialists, our Community Matron and practice staff.
 Between us we can work together to provide the best possible care at this most challenging time for patients and those close to them.